 Both books are available for immediate download when you purchase Amiclear.

 Who Should Avoid Amiclear Drops?
-Side Effects & Adverse Effects
+Side Effects & Concerns

-Negative side effects from the use of Amiclear could not be located.
-While this and positive, happy customer testimonials are encouraging, no supplement can be considered completely safe for everyone.
-To reduce your chances of bad reactions, here is a short list of things to remember before using this or other supplements.
+There appear to be no known negative side effects from the use of Amiclear.
+To help you get the best results, here is a short list of things to remember before using this or other supplements.

-- Give your body time to adjust by taking less than recommended for the first week.
+- Begin by taking less than recommended for the first week so you can adjust to it.

 - Avoid Amiclear if you are pregnant or breastfeeding.